ralfas/turok/README.md

 Turok consists of:
 - A library - `turok-lib` - for transforming metric data into Turok compatible data structures.
 These can then be pushed onto SQS.
-- An aggregator application - `turokd` - that consumes from SQS and writes it to DynamoDB, applying aggregation rules as defined in the message.
+- An aggregator application - `turokd` - that consumes from SQS, applies aggregation rules as defined in the message and writes to DynamoDB.
-- A Graphite finder - `turok-reader` - that is able to read data from DynamoDB and present it to Graphite.
+- A Graphite finder - `graphite-turok-reader` - that is able to read data from DynamoDB and present it to Graphite.
 - A Data Pipeline template - `turok-keeper` - that applies a configured retention policy per data resolution.

 ## Turok-Lib